Best Business Loans for Small Businesses

 4. NatWest

-The NatWest small business loan is a great choice and while the APR is starting to get a little too high, it’s still in a reasonable range and far better than alternative loan options out there.
+The NatWest bank small business loan is a great choice and while the APR is higher than some others, it’s still in a reasonable range.

 They have a lot of great details that accompany this loan offer, starting with the fact that you can repay it at any time and not have to worry about early repayment fees or penalties of any kind.

-This loan has an APR that ranges from 11-15%.
-While this is getting high, it’s not awful.
-In addition, you can get higher capital than a lot of contenders with the ability to borrow up to £50,000.
+This loan has an APR that ranges from 11-15% and you can borrow up to £50,000.
 The repayment terms advertised are for 1-7 years, but this is an area of flexibility where you may be able to request up to 10 years for repayment.

 5. Yorkshire Bank